Khangbeo17/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 products will be transferred to from the :guilabel:`Warehouses` page and then click :guilabel:`Edit` to change its settings.
 Configure the warehouse as follows:

-- :guilabel:`Warehouse`: choose a name that is not already being used for another warehouse
+- :guilabel:`Warehouse`: choose a name that is not already being used for another warehouse (e.g.
+  `Alternative Warehouse`)
-- :guilabel:`Short Name`: choose a short name by which the warehouse will be identified
+- :guilabel:`Short Name`: choose a short name by which the warehouse will be identified (e.g.
+  `ALT_WH`)

 Click :guilabel:`Save` and the new warehouse will be created.
-In addition, a new :guilabel:`Resupply From` field will appear on the form.
-Click :guilabel:`Edit` and then check the box next to the warehouse that will be used to resupply the warehouse that is being configured.
+In addition, a new :guilabel:`Resupply From` field will appear on the warehouse's form.
+Click :guilabel:`Edit` and then check the box next to the desired warehouse that will be used to resupply the warehouse that is currently being configured.

 .. image:: warehouse_replenishment_transfer/new-warehouse-configuration.png
    :align: center